Fedefilice/Road-hazard-map/README.md

 # Road-hazard-map 🇬🇧

-My thesis project: Comparison of LLM and Transformer models for the classification of newspaper articles regarding road accidents.
+My thesis project: Comparison of LLM and Transformer models for the classification of newspaper articles regarding road accidents
----

 ## Project Overview

 This project investigates the use of Large Language Models (LLMs) for the automatic analysis of newspaper articles related to road accidents, with the goal of transforming unstructured textual data into structured information for road safety analysis.